 Patients with a Hard Collar

-For the first 6 weeks, you must always wear the hard collar.
+For the first 4-6 weeks, you must always wear the hard collar.
 You must wear the collar even when you shower and sleep.
-You may be given a soft collar when you return for your first clinic visit.
+When you return for your first clinic visit, you will be instructed what the next step is.

 Bathing with a Hard Collar